 The Circular ring connects via Bluetooth to your iPhone or Android device.
 If your smartphone is not close by, it can store detailed data for up to 7 days.

 Outside of wellness, the ring dishes out notifications through vibrations, it has smart controls and intelligent alarms.
 The accompanying smartphone app comes with a personal assistant called Kira which delivers personal insights rather than just metrics and raw data.

 “A lot of the wearable devices that we see are too bulky, too gadget looking, lack personalization and present users with raw data without telling them how to use it.
 As wearable users ourselves, we wanted a device that would not only be more personal but would also use the data it found to help make recommendations for an overall healthier lifestyle,” says Circular’s CEO Amaury Kosman.

 Built to last, the 5 ATM-rated scratch and water-resistant device comes with an interchangeable shell so you can tailor it to your liking.
 At the outset there will be a Silver, Black Fit and Rose Gold shell to swap between.
 The body is made of nickel-free clinical plastic and the whole thing weighs just 4 grams.

 The thing is designed to fit in seamlessly with your life so there is no on/off button.
 The ring knows when you’re wearing it and it will automatically put itself into sleep mode when possible.
 Having said that, there is a physical push button which is used as a shortcut to things you do most.
 Battery life is a decent 2 days on a quick 60 minute charge.

-The other smart ring that has generated quite a bit of interest at CES 2022 comes from Movano.
+The other smart ring in development that has generated quite a bit of interest comes from Movano.
 An even more ambitious project, the hope is that the device will eventually be able to monitor glucose and blood pressure.
-Its launch is expected in Q4 2022.
+If everything goes well, its launch will occur in Q4 2022.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!